Cloud7050/ff-mine/docs/guides/arr/shiva.md

 Bow:

 - Glass Dance: 270° cleave that oneshots squishies.
-Safe area is behind her
+Safe area is behind the boss
 - Avalanche: Marks a target with a blue marker, then does a line AoE with massive knockback.
 Used 20s after equipping

 After equipping, the boss immediately uses Glass Dance.
 She will not turn; she stays in the same direction she was in while equipping!